lady-h-world/My_Garden/reading_pages/tour_guide.md

 ## 🚍 Main Station 🚍

-Collect the sprouts 🌱 to gain problem solving skills!
+Collect the sprouts 🌱 along the way!

 * [The Queen][1]
   * <b>Hyperparameter Optimization</b> methods applied in classical classification, regression, and deep learning.